carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 We'll look into this to provide a baseline to compare against without any pragmas, as this is closer to what Duplicati already uses.
 Duplicati's shipped SQLite features prebuilt binaries for all of the architectures that Duplicati supports.
 However, due to previous compatibility issues, the SQLite version is not the latest, leading to some missing features found in newer versions.
-This also means that we have to build the binaries with each of our releases.
-This gives greater control over the build process, at the cost of increased maintenance overhead.
+This does allow us to build the binaries with each of our releases giving us greater control over the build process, at the cost of increased maintenance overhead.

 ## Microsoft.Data.Sqlite